Rate-Induced Tipping to Metastable Zombie Fires: The R-Tipping Mechanism for Summer Heatwaves

-The R-tipping instability in figure~\ref{fig: Periodic With Hot Summer} arises because time-variation of the atmospheric temperature $T_a$ interacts with the fast timescale of soil temperature $T$.
-Thus, we work with the layer problem for the ensuing 2-fast 1-slow compactified system~\eqref{eq: CompactEqns}--\eqref{eq: CompactEqns3} to uncover the underlying dynamical mechanisms.
+The R-tipping instability in fig.~\ref{fig: Periodic With Hot Summer} arises because time-variation of the atmospheric temperature $T_a$ interacts with the fast timescale of soil temperature $T$. {\sw Thus, to uncover the underlying dynamical mechanisms, we consider the 2-fast 1-slow system~\eqref{eq: CompactEqns}--\eqref{eq: CompactEqns3} with the rate parameter $r \lesssim 1/\epsilon$, where $u= rt \lesssim \tau$ becomes another fast time and $s$ becomes another fast variable.